Tanisha-Dhull/lab-03/README.md

 That’s it.
 If you tell me your exact class/file names and the IDs in your XML (ListView, FAB, EditTexts), I’ll map each step to your filenames/IDs one-by-one to make it foolproof.

-Prompt:
+**Prompt**:
 Give me some links of the websites/articles where I could learn more about these methods and implement my fucntionality.

-Response:
+**Response**:
 Here are some good resources/tutorials that explain exactly the Android patterns you want (DialogFragment, factory newInstance(...), using Bundle, passing Serializable objects, callbacks, etc.).
 You can go through these to deepen your understanding and then apply those ideas to your code.
 🔗 Useful Links & What You’ll Learn from Each
 Resource	What You’ll Learn That Matches What You Need
 Android Developer Documentation — Display dialogs with DialogFragment	Shows how to subclass DialogFragment, override onCreateDialog(), how to show it, manage lifecycle, etc.